artefactory/streamlit_prophet/README.md

 streamlit_prophet deploy dashboard
 ```

-Now you can train, evaluate and optimize a forecasting model in just a few clicks.
+Now you can train, evaluate and optimize forecasting models in a few clicks.
 All you have to do is to upload a time series dataset.
 This dataset should be a csv file that contains a date column, a target column and optionally some features, like on the example below: